tirinox/xchainpy/README.md

 #### 3. xchainpy_client

-Base blockchain client interface.
-Used by all blockchain clients.
+This is a base blockchain client interface.
+Used by all specific blockchain clients.
-It allows you to read your balance, query transactions, broadcast your transactions to the network.
+Each blockchain client allows you to read your balance, query transactions, broadcast your transactions to the network.
+Normally, you would not use this package directly, but use the specific blockchain client packages.

 #### 4. xchainpy_midgard

 Client for the THORChain Midgard API.
 Documentation: https://midgard.ninerealms.com/v2/doc

 It is automatically generated from the Swagger specification.
 Just a basic client with asyncio support, does not contain any special features like retries or fallbacks.
+Please use the *xchainpy_thorchain_query* package for a more advanced interface.

 #### 5. xchainpy_thornode

 Client for the THORNode API.
 Documentation: https://thornode.ninerealms.com/thorchain/doc

 It is automatically generated from the Swagger specification.
 Just a basic client with asyncio support.
+Please use the *xchainpy_thorchain_query* package for a more advanced interface.

 #### 6. xchainpy_mayanode